ni/arbitrary-session-management/README.md

 4. Start the server and run the example workflows as described in their respective `README.md`.

-When you run the server and examples, you'll observe that the TestStand sequence logs data to the same file.
-In the setup phase, the file is opened, and in the main sequence, the same file session is shared and used across both measurement steps.
+When you run the server and examples, you'll observe that the TestStand sequence logs data to the same log file.
+In the setup phase, the file is opened, and in the main phase, the same file session is shared and used across both measurement steps.
 This demonstrates non-instrument session sharing among measurement plugins.

 ## Step-by-Step Implementation Guide for Arbitrary Session Management